 - Develop the chatbot with AI-driven Natural Language Processing (NLP) and image recognition capabilities that integrate a comprehensive database of weeds and plant diseases, symptoms, and treatments.
-The identification and prediction take into integration also agrometeorological variables derived from EO data.
-This takes into consideration also the vulgarization through a predefined technical itinerary of specific crops such as cereals; - Develop AI models to predict potential weeds and disease outbreaks based on weather patterns and knowledge expert's field data (mainly photos and satellite images coupled with statistics); - Ensure chatbot functionality across multiple digital platforms, namely a mobile and web application (specifications will be given regarding the development of the web applications), and evolution so that it can be used for other regions and crops.
+The identification and prediction consider agrometeorological variables derived from EO data.
+This also takes into consideration the vulgarization through a predefined technical itinerary of specific crops such as cereals; - Develop AI models to predict potential weeds and disease outbreaks based on weather patterns and expert knowledge of field data (mainly photos and satellite images coupled with statistics); - Ensure chatbot functionality across multiple digital platforms, namely a mobile and web application (specifications will be given regarding the development of the web applications), and evolution so that it can be used for other regions and crops.